Walter Braemer: The Baltic and Byelorussia

-Two days after the commencement of the Operation Barbarossa (the German attack on the Soviet Union), Braemer was appointed the Wehrmachtbefehlshaber or supreme military commander of the so-called Reichskommissariat Ostland, a Nazi régime established in the combined occupied territory of the Baltic states, parts of northeastern Poland and western ByeloRussia, headquartered in Riga, the capital of Latvia (again in the general region of his birth, 380 km to the north-east of his native Königsberg).
+Two days after the commencement of the Operation Barbarossa (the German attack on the Soviet Union), Braemer was appointed the Wehrmachtbefehlshaber or supreme military commander of the so-called Reichskommissariat Ostland, a Nazi régime established in the combined occupied territory of the Baltic states, parts of northeastern Poland and western Byelorussia, headquartered in Riga, the capital of Latvia (again in the general region of his birth, 380 km to the north-east of his native Königsberg).
 He was to hold this office during the period of about 2 years and 10 months between 24 June 1941 and 20 April 1944.
 In some reports his appointment to this post was already finalized in the planning stages on 27 May 1941.
 In this capacity Braemer was heavily implicated in the mass murder of the Jewish population in the territories under his command.
 He was responsible for, among other things, promulgating legislation that laid the legal and operational groundwork on the basis of which whole Jewish communities numbering thousands of people were exterminated in the Holocaust.
 Thus for example, on 25 September 1941 Braemer issued his "Guidelines for Military Security and Maintenance of Quiet and Order" which specifically stipulated the "imperative elimination" of, among others, "Jews and philosemitic elements (judenfreundliche Kreise)".
 The pivotal role that Braemer played in the Holocaust of the Jewish populations in Byelorussia has been described by the German historian Hannes Heer.
-Braemer has been shown to possess the notorious distinction of having originated the first annihilation operations against the Jewish ghettos in ByeloRussia: the Smilavičy ghetto, whose 1,338 inhabitants were murdered on 14 October 1941; the Koidanovo ghetto, with its 1,000 victims on 21 October 1941; followed by the murder of 5,900 people in the predominantly Jewish town of Slutsk on 27 and 28 October 1941 in a massacre sometimes euphemistically referred to as the "Slutsk Affair" — and that just to begin with.
+Braemer has been shown to possess the notorious distinction of having originated the first annihilation operations against the Jewish ghettos in ByeloRussia: the Smilavichy ghetto, whose 1,338 inhabitants were murdered on 14 October 1941; the Koidanovo ghetto, with its 1,000 victims on 21 October 1941; followed by the murder of 5,900 people in the predominantly Jewish town of Slutsk on 27 and 28 October 1941 in a massacre sometimes euphemistically referred to as the "Slutsk Affair" — and that just to begin with.
 Braemer's service in the Ostland was considered so meritorious by both the Wehrmacht and the SS that he was rewarded with two military promotions, viz., to Generalleutnant (a rank roughly corresponding to major-general) on 1 July 1941, just a week after arrival, and later, 14 months into his tour of duty, on 1 September 1942, as a reward for a job well done, to General der Kavallerie z.v. ("general of the cavalry", the second-highest general officer rank roughly equivalent to lieutenant general, a "prestigious" cachet within the echelons of the German military); and then again on the last day of his assignment with an SS promotion to the rank of Gruppenführer, the third-highest SS rank overall.
 Goebbels went so far as to discuss Braemer's "political ideas" in his diaries (entry for 24 November 1941).